keithalewis/papers/capm/linalg.md

 you should already be familiar with basic linear algebra before reading this.
 Statements and proofs are brief, so read them twice.
 Do the exercises to confirm your understanding.
-Think of it like the Tao Te Ching: this is not an instruction manual, it is a consolidation and verification of your pre-existing partial knowledge of linear algebra.
+Think of it like the Tao Te Ching: this is not an instruction manual, it enables the consolidation and verification of your pre-existing partial knowledge of linear algebra.

 I make no apologies for the shamelessly mathematical exposition and hope